5 Best Budgeting Apps for NZ in 2026 (Tested)

 Local understanding — Does it know what Countdown, Pak'nSave, and Z Energy are?
 Can it categorise a dairy run correctly?

 Privacy compliance — NZ Privacy Act 2020 compliance matters.
 Your financial data should stay protected.
+Learn more about how Steady keeps your data safe.

 The contenders

-1. Steady The newest entry, built specifically for New Zealand from the ground up.
+The newest entry, built specifically for New Zealand from the ground up.
 Connects via Akahu to all major NZ banks.
 Standout feature: an AI assistant you can ask plain-English questions like "Can I afford dinner out this weekend?" or "How much did I spend on coffee last month?"

 Best for: People who want answers, not spreadsheets.
+See all features.

 Best for: Detail-oriented planners who like calendar views.

-3. Your bank's app ANZ, ASB, and Westpac all have built-in spending insights now.
+ANZ, ASB, and Westpac all have built-in spending insights now.
 They're free and already connected to your accounts.
 The downside: they only show one bank at a time, and the insights are basic.

 Best for: People with one bank who want zero setup.

-4. Sorted (Commission for Financial Capability) A free NZ government tool for budgeting and retirement planning.
+A free NZ government tool for budgeting and retirement planning.
 Not an app — it's web-based.
 Good for one-off planning but not for daily tracking.

 Best for: Retirement planning and debt payoff calculations.

-5. YNAB (You Need A Budget) Popular internationally, YNAB works in NZ but requires manual bank imports (no Akahu integration).
+Popular internationally, YNAB works in NZ but requires manual bank imports (no Akahu integration).
 The "give every dollar a job" methodology is effective but requires commitment.

 Best for: Budgeting purists who don't mind manual data entry.